 Some Social Security recipients won't get benefit checks in September.
 Here's why.

 Millions of Social Security recipients won't receive a benefit check this month due to a quirk of the calendar.
-The issue impacts people who receive Social Security's Supplemental Security Income (SSI), a program for disabled adults as well as low-income seniors.
+The issue impacts people who receive Social Security's Supplemental Security Income, or SSI, a program for disabled adults as well as low-income seniors.

 About 7.5 million people receive SSI benefits, with the maximum monthly benefit set at $943 per individual, according to Social Security data.
 By comparison, the average payment for Social Security retirement benefits is $1,907 per month.